The Government did not do what it said it would do in the Treaty of Waitangi, which was to let Māori own and control their lands and their lives.

 Confiscation

-The Government wanted to punish those Taranaki hapu who had fought back against the army.
-The Government decided to confiscate the land belonging to those hapu.
+The Government wanted to punish those Taranaki hapū who had fought back against the army.
+The Government decided to confiscate the land belonging to those hapū.
 But the Government took far more land than it said it would take.
 It said that it would give some of it back so that the Māori families would have somewhere to live.
-But it didn't give any land back for more than 10 years, and even then it did not return anywhere near as much land as it said it would.
+But it did not give any land back for more than 10 years, and even then it did not return anywhere near as much land as it had said it would.

-When the Government did return some of the land to Taranaki people, it did not return it to the whole hapu.
-Instead, it divided it up and made only a few members of the hapu the owners of the land.
-This caused enormous problems between the families whose names had been written down as owners and the families that were not named.
+When the Government did return some of the land to Taranaki people, it did not return it to the whole hapū.
+Instead, it divided the land up and made only a few members of the hapū the owners of the land.
+This caused enormous problems between the families whose names had been written down as owners and the families who were not named.

 During this time, the Government made new laws that said it could put Māori in jail without trial.
 This meant that Māori did not go to court first to find out whether or not they were guilty of breaking a law.

 The Government did not like the people at Parihaka controlling their own lives.
-It claimed that the people at Parihaka were preparing for war against the Government.
-So it sent a huge army into the peaceful settlement and destroyed it.
-Tohu and Te Whiti were charged with plotting against the Government and jailed.
-Tohu and Te Whiti had only one question for the Government.
-They asked about the land that was supposed to have been returned 19 years before.
+It claimed that they were preparing for war against the Government.
+So, it sent a huge army into the peaceful settlement and destroyed it.
+Tohu and Te Whiti were charged with plotting against the Government and were jailed.
+Tohu and Te Whiti had only one question for the Government: what about the land that was supposed to have been returned 19 years before?

-During the trial, or court case, of Tohu and Te Whiti, it seemed that they might not have done anything wrong and that the army was in the wrong.
-So the Government quickly made a new law which said that whatever soldiers did at Parihaka was legal.
+During the trial, or court case, of Tohu and Te Whiti, it seemed that they might not have done anything illegal and that the army was in the wrong.
+So, the Government quickly made a new law that said that whatever the soldiers did at Parihaka was legal.
 The trial of Tohu and Te Whiti was stopped.
 It was decided that they were guilty without having a court case.

-After this, the Government gave back some of the land they had been promising for such a long time.
+After this, the Government gave back some of the land it had been promising for such a long time.
 But there was a catch.
-Settler families were living on quite a lot of it and were allowed to live there for as long as they wanted to.
+Settler families were living on quite a lot of the land and were allowed to live there for as long as they wanted.
 The Government badly interfered with Taranaki iwi.
-It made it impossible for the hapu to make enough money to live a good life.
-The Government made laws which stopped them from living on and taking care of their land in the ways that they always had done.
-The Government stopped Taranaki hapu from controlling their lives.
+It made it impossible for the hapū to make enough money to live a good life.
+It also made laws that stopped the hapū from living on and taking care of their land in the ways that they always had done.
+The Government stopped Taranaki hapū from controlling their lives.
 It destroyed their communities.

 Today, Taranaki iwi have still not received the land that was promised after the war.
-Some Taranaki women still wear the raukura in their hair, a sign of peace that originates from the Parihaka peaceful protests.
+Some Taranaki women still wear the raukura (a white feather or plume of white feathers) in their hair, a sign of peace that originates from the Parihaka peaceful protests.
 The people still have not recovered the quality of life they had before the Government destroyed their communities.
 The families have not forgotten all the terrible things that happened to their people.
-Parents told their children what happened, and when those children grew up, they told their children, and so on till the present day.
+Parents told their children what happened and, when those children grew up, they told their children, and so on till the present day.